blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/QOwnNotes+.md

 	- Condition 2: Assess Threat Level (Do they stay in their lane)

 - [[How to Prove or Disprove a Religion]]
+	- Ask Questions
+		- Would you kill a girl who believes in fairies, because it's non-scientific?
+		- (The Muslim answer is,  yes, if they are post-pubescent)